who1s/bd-sorsat/content/posts/2021_log4shell.md

 ## Incident response tips

 The vulnerability was reported to Apache in November 2021 but it has been in Log4j since version 2.0-beta9, which was released 8 years ago.
 The vulnerability was released on 10th of December and since then the scanning has been super wild.
+Cloudflare also claims that they have seen the first exploit attempts on 1st of December 2021.
 Taking these premises into account, we should assume our vulnerable internet facing services have been breached.

+{{< twitter user="eastdakota" id="1469800951351427073" >}}

 To start the investigation, you should take a look to logs.
 Look for any signs of the exploit string `${jndi:`.
 You should also note that latest exploitation attempts have been obfuscated for example to bypass WAF or to evade detection.
 To make the obfuscation easier, someone has released [Log4j payload generator tool](https://github.com/woodpecker-appstore/log4j-payload-generator) on GitHub.
 As shown in the image below, the output of the tool can be pretty hardcore.